groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/barcode/pdf.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Generate documents populating templates with data"
+  title: "Generate documents by filling templates with data"
-  description: "The GroupDocs.Assembly for .NET solution is engineered to provide service of documents generating across widely used formats.
-Add charts, lists, tables, hyper-links, images, barcodes using special markup and templates."
+  description: "GroupDocs.Assembly for .NET is designed to simplify the creation of documents in popular formats.
+Add charts, lists, tables, hyperlinks, images, and barcodes using advanced templates and markup."
   image: "/img/assembly/features_barcode.webp" # 500x500 px
   image_description: "GroupDocs.Assembly Features"
   features:
     # feature loop
-    - title: "Construct reports based on business data"
+    - title: "Create reports from business data"
-      content: "Our API provides efficient algorithms to populate document of popular office formats with data from well-known data source formats like JSON, XML, CSV, etc."
+      content: "Our API efficiently populates documents in popular office formats using data from sources like JSON, XML, and CSV."

     # feature loop
-    - title: "Use visual object to represent your data"
+    - title: "Use visual elements to display data"
-      content: "GroupDocs.Assembly supports many native data objects such as lists, tables, charts in business documents.
-Text, hyper-links, images or on the spot generated barcodes are available."
+      content: "GroupDocs.Assembly supports embedding native elements such as lists, tables, and charts, along with text, hyperlinks, images, and dynamically generated barcodes."

     # feature loop
-    - title: "Place data in any part of a document"
+    - title: "Insert data anywhere in the document"
-      content: "Use LINQ-based template syntax to insert data in a proper place.
-Data arrays may be placed with for-each syntax.
-It is possible to set up format (color, etc.) of data elements programmatically."
+      content: "Use LINQ-based syntax to place data exactly where it's needed.
+Arrays can be inserted using for-each loops, and formatting (e.g., color) can be customized programmatically."

     # feature loop
-    - title: "Wide range of supported formats"
+    - title: "Supports a wide range of formats"
-      content: "We provide access to processing many popular formats like MS Office, Open Office, PDF, Html, various email formats.
-Some documents may be inserted into other ones."
+      content: "Process popular file formats like MS Office, OpenOffice, PDF, HTML, and various email formats.
+Embed one document into another as needed."

   code_samples_ext:
     # code sample ext loop
-    - title: "How to generate a barcode on the fly"
+    - title: "How to generate a barcode dynamically"
       content: |
-        This example demonstrates how to embed a generated barcode to PDF document.
+        This example demonstrates embedding a dynamically generated barcode into a PDF document.
       code:
         title: "C#"
         content: |
           ```csharp {style=abap}
-          // Use such template to insert a barcode to a document
+          // Use this template to insert a barcode into the document
           // <<barcode [barcode_expression] -barcode_type>>

-          // Specify the template path
+          // Specify the path to the template file
           string template = "barcode_template.pptx";

-          // Get data from the specific source
+          // Retrieve data from your chosen source
           CsvDataSource data_csv =
               new CsvDataSource("Barcode Labels.csv",
               new CsvDataLoadOptions(true));

-          // Create data source object with only demanded data
+          // Create a data source object with only the required data
           DataSourceInfo data
               = new DataSourceInfo(data_csv, "label");

-          // Instantiate DocumentAssembler
+          // Initialize DocumentAssembler
           DocumentAssembler asm = new DocumentAssembler();

-          // Set up additional barcode properties
+          // Set additional barcode properties
           asm.BarcodeSettings.Resolution = 1200;
           asm.BarcodeSettings.BaseYDimension = 5f;

-          // Save result document with barcode
+          // Save the final document with the embedded barcode
           asm.AssembleDocument(template, "result.pptx", data);
           ```
         platform: "net"